rawleyfowler/Slick/README.md

 * Always format with the provided `.perltidyrc`
 * Always use `Perl::Critic` set to severity `3`
-* Unpack subroutine arguments using array-destructuring when there are greater than 2 arguments
+* Unpack subroutine arguments using array-destructuring when there are 2 or more elements

 ## License